I’d heard good things about both Insanity and P90X but was under the impression that the latter was better suited to guys.

 So what’s it to be; P90X or Insanity?
 Both are very challenging workouts, with the most difficult in my opinion being Insanity.

-The workouts in each of the programs should be undertaken 6 days a week, and you can take one day off.
-Both are affordable, have a lot of excellent reviews from purchasers, and come with a money back guarantee.
+With each, you will be working out 6 days a week and taking one day off.
+Both programs are affordable, have a lot of excellent reviews from purchasers, and come with a money-back guarantee.

 If you enjoy doing cardio but don’t like lifting weights, you will probably do best with Insanity.
 If on the other hand, you enjoy weight training, Push-Ups, Pull-Ups and the like, P90X would probably be a better choice.